Research Fellow in Parasitology

 Salary: £33,797 per annum

 We are recruiting for a Research Fellow to join Dr Geoffrey Gobert’s Parasitology Research Group.
 The successful candidate will undertake project-specific research activities related to schistosomiasis and other helminth diseases.
 This will include the development of study protocols, performing recombinant protein expression development, routine sample preparation and liaison with UK and overseas research partners in China and Tanzania.
 The post is funded by the Royal Academy of Engineering.

 The successful candidate must have:

-- Have or be about to obtain a PhD in Molecular Parasitology or related subject area
+- Have or about to obtain a PhD in a relevant area of parasitology, molecular biology/biochemistry or similar

 - At least 3 years recent relevant research experience to include developing parasitology (helminth) methods and in conducting sample analysis.

-Informal enquiries may be directed to: Dr Jonathan Dalzell via email: email@example.com
+Informal enquiries may be directed to Dr Paul McVeigh via email to email@example.com